artooro/gamit/README.md

  - Restore the downloaded list of groups to the same domain name or to a new domain name
  - Export a downloaded mailbox to a human-readable structure
  - Set a forwarding rule for a user
- - Download a user's Google Drive files
+ - Download a user's Google Drive files while keeping the folder structure in place, native docs, slides, and sheets are saved as Microsoft Office files

 ## Getting Started

 Gamit requires an authkey.json configuration file.
 To generate this file create a Google Cloud project at